Irish Management Institute

-The Irish Management Institute (IMI) is an educational institute in Dublin, Ireland that offers postgraduate diplomas, master's degrees, executive education programs and short courses in Business and Management.
+The Irish Management Institute (IMI) is an educational institute in Dublin, Ireland that offers postgraduate diplomas, executive education programs, and short courses in Business and Management.
 In its role as a membership organisation it connects businesses around its mission of improving the practice of management in Ireland.

-An alliance between University College Cork and the Irish Management Institute was announced in June 2011 by Taoiseach Enda Kenny, the two institutions having been collaborating since 2009.
+Founded in 1952 and for decades an autonomous organisation, in 2011 an alliance between University College Cork and the institute e was announced in June 2011 by Taoiseach Enda Kenny, the two institutions having been collaborating since 2009.
 As of 2014, the majority of the degrees offered by the IMI were accredited by UCC.
 In 2016, after many years of discussion, UCC bought the IMI and its lands.
+Publishing group the Business Post acquired IMI from UCC in 2025.